KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 ## Data Exchange
+Make sure to connect (refer [Connecting and Disconnecting](#connecting)) before the Data Exchange.

-One of the important missions of the CoSimIO is to send and recieve data between processes.
+One of the important missions of the CoSimIO is to send and recieve data between different solvers/software tools.
 The `ExportData` method can be used to send data to the Kratos or directly to another solver/software-tool:

 ```c++
 std::vector<double> data_to_send(4, 3.14);